nedodn/CryptoCollab/README.md

  3. Install project: $npm install

+ 4. Start a local blockchain (Ganache or testrpc)

- 4. Migrate Contracts: $truffle migrate
+ 5. Migrate Contracts: $truffle migrate

- 5. Run dev server: $npm run dev
+ 6. Run dev server: $npm run dev

 # How To Use

- 1. Have a Metamask enabled browser with an account on the Rinkeby Test Network

- 2. Purchase notes (Current Price of 0.01 ETH)

- 3. Place notes on the grid by clicking on a spot and confirming the transaction (May need to refresh page)
+Purchase notes, current price of 0.001 ETH

+Select notes to place (up to 10 at a time

+Click the add notes button

- 4. Notes you have placed will show up as purple, while other notes will be black
+Notes should be added, your notes show up as purple

- 5. Remove notes you have placed by clicking on them and confirming the transaction
+Remove your notes by selecting them and clicking the remove notes button (up to 10 at a time)

- 6. Return unused notes for a refund

- 7. Composing will end on a chosen date, for this demo it is Dec.
-31 2017.
+Press Play!

  ## Other Info
   1. The y-axis of the grid represents MIDI values 0-127, x-axis represents the note's place in the piece